iobroker-community-adapters/ioBroker.myvbus/README.md

 ### **WORK IN PROGRESS** - 2023 maintenance release

 * (pdbjjens) Updated dependencies
-* (pdbjjens) Use adapter-dev instead of gulp translate
+* (pdbjjens) New: Use adapter-dev instead of gulp translate
+* (pdbjjens) Fix: error handling for serial connections

 ### 0.2.2 (2022-02-11)